tranquil-tr0/get/README.md

 Issues and PRs are welcome!

 ### Development
-1. Install `uv`.
-2. Run `uv sync` to install dependencies.
-3. Run `uv run get --help` to test the CLI.
+1. Clone the repository
+2. Create a virtual environment: `python -m venv .venv`
+3. Activate it: `source .venv/bin/activate`
+4. Install in development mode: `pip install -e .`
+5. Run the CLI: `get --help`
+6. Run the GUI: `get-gui`